Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 # Saboteur

-> *Sneak Attack.. with Eplosives! - Written by Laserllama - Adapted to 2024 PHB & C&M by Eschathologue*
+> *Demolish Targets with Explosives* - Written by Laserllama - Adapted to 2024 PHB & C&M by Eschathologue*

 Some rogues combine their various skills with an interest in alchemy to produce explosive effects.
 Known as Saboteurs, these strange alchemists have many specialties; demolition, siege warfare, entertainment.
 No matter their focus, they all delight in violent destruction, and due to the rarity of their talents, Saboteurs are invaluable allies or dangerous foes.

-### Level 3: Destructive Strikes

-Your work has given you a knack for identifying structural weak points.
-When you hit a non-magical structure with a weapon attack or one of your explosives, it is considered an automatic Critical Hit.
-Also, when you attack a Construct, the number you need to roll for a Critical Hit is reduced by 1.
-This Critical Hit reduction can stack.

 ### Level 3: Explosives

-You gain proficiency with Alchemist's Tools, along with the secrets of creating explosives from Cordites:
+You gain proficiency with Alchemist’s Supplies, along with the secrets of creating explosives from Cordites:

 #### Cordite Charges

-At the end of each Long Rest, you can use your alchemist's supplies to produce a number of Cordite Charges equal to your proficiency bonus + your Intelligence modifier (minimum of 1).
-These Charges are used to craft the explosives you know, and become inert if they are not used by the end of your next Long Rest.
+At the end of each Long Rest, you can use your Alchemist’s Supplies to create a number of Cordite Charges equal to your proficiency bonus + your Intelligence modifier (minimum of 1).
+These Charges are used to craft explosives.
+Unused Cordite Charges or explosives made from them become inert and unusable at the end of your next Long Rest.

 #### Explosives Known

-You learn how to make three types of explosives; a Hand Bomb, and two other explosives of your choice from the list at the end of this subclass description.
+You learn how to make three types of explosives; the Hand Bomb, and two other explosives of your choice from the list at the end of this subclass description.

 When you gain a level in this class, you can replace one explosive you know with another explosive of your choice.